Journal of Samuel Kiechel

 England and the Dutch Revolt

-While Kiechel waited in Vlissingen, he observed ships from England arriving daily, bringing soldiers to lift the siege of Antwerp.
+While Kiechel waited in Vlissingen, he observed ships from England arriving daily, bringing soldiers.
 On 29 August, the commander of the English army arrived.
 According to our traveller, he was called “Mylord Oxford” and was received in the city with great fanfare.
-It appears that the news of Antwerp’s surrender to the Spanish on 17 August 1585 had not yet reached Vlissingen.
+Since Robert Dudley came to the Netherlands only in December, the commander, our traveller mentioned, must have been a temporary leader until Dudley’s arrival.

 After waiting a month in Vlissingen, the wind finally shifted.
 On 6 September, Samuel Kiechel boarded a French privateer in his third and final attempt to leave the city.